airladon/FigureOne/docs/tutorials/15 - Recorder Introduction/README.md

 * An interactive figure
 * An audio track
-* Recorded mouse events (like clicks and movements)
+* A video track including recorded events and triggered events
-* Triggered events like animations or figure state changes

-In this tutorial we will focus just on the first 3.
+In this tutorial we will focus just on recorded events.

 `Recorder` allows recording of mouse and touch events for touching and movement.
 To do recording both `player.js` and `recorder.js` need to be used and the recorder needs to be visible by making sure `controls.css` has the css class or class properties `comment_out_to_show_recorder` commented out.